 2015 is the Year of Big Data Analytics

 Gartner and ICS have interviewed IT executives in organizations of all sizes, and have concluded that the market for Advanced and Predictive Analytics software will grow massively in the coming years; approximately 50 percent by 2018.
-Spending on Big Data hardware, software and services will grow at a rate of 30 percent per annum between 2014 and 2018.
+Spending on Big Data software, hardware and services will grow at a rate of 30 percent per annum between 2014 and 2018.
 Meanwhile, cloud-based business intelligence will also grow at a similar rate, reaching nearly $3 billion by 2018.
 Virtually all businesses will begin to utilize Big Data in the near future.

 Three-quarters of IT executives are already aware that the way they manage their staff will need to evolve significantly in the next three years.
 By 2018, companies will require 50 percent fewer process-oriented staff, while digital business jobs will grow five-fold.
 These positions will include such roles as integration specialist, digital business architect, regulatory analyst and risk professional.
 ICS reports that in 2014 and 2015, the number of Chief Data Officers and Chief Data officers will be doubled.